This past weekend was Metamora Days, an annual festival that takes place in the one-horse town where I grew up.

 In fact, as we drove into town last weekend, to introduce Madalyn to the thrills of small town splendor, I saw a sign for some little one's birthday.
 Warm sigh.
 Lucky kid.

-"How does the rooster feel, Maddy?"
+"How does the rooster feel, Maddy?""He feels nice."

 "Baaaa-ing" at the sheep.
 They communicated quite nicely with one another.